 A. Petitions to compromise the claims of minors or incompetent persons shall be made on the appropriate Judicial Council forms, in accordance with Rule 7.950, et seq., of the California Rules of Court.
-Such petitions must be filed with the court at least ten (10) court days prior to the hearing date.
-If the original petition is denied without prejudice and the petitioner wishes to renew the request, the petitioner must file an amended petition, with appropriate supporting papers and proposed orders, and obtain a new hearing date for consideration of the amended petition.
+Such petitions will be calendared for hearing in accordance with Probate Code section 3505, and thus should be filed with no hearing date reserved beforehand.
+The calendar clerk will schedule the petition for hearing and will notify the moving party of the hearing date, time and department.
+If the moving party has not received this notification within five (5) court days, they may contact the Law and Motion clerk.
+If the original petition is denied without prejudice and the petitioner wishes to renew the request, the petitioner must file an amended petition, with appropriate supporting papers and proposed orders.